-Drop off will run from 7:25-7:50AM in the East Lot and 7:25-8:00 AM in the West Lot.
+Drop off will run from 7:15-7:50AM in each lot.
+Please do not arrive or queue in the lot before 7:10AM so that faculty may enter the lot unrestricted.
+Both schools will begin promptly at 7:50AM, with a morning tardy bell beginning at 7:55AM.
 Students not in their classrooms for attendance when the bell rings will be considered tardy.
-Families arriving late/tardy will need to park in the East Lot and sign in their children at the front desk.
+Families arriving after 7:50AM will need to park in the Lower School Lot and sign in their children at the front desk.